mehulagg/gitlab/doc/user/profile/notifications.md

 | Participate | Receive notifications for threads you have participated in. |
 | Disabled    | Turns off notifications. |
 | Custom      | Receive notifications for custom selected events. |

-##### Notifications on Issues / Merge Requests / Epics

-To enable notifications on one specific Issue, Merge Request or Epic, you need to enable the **Notifications** toggle in the right sidebar.

-- **Enable**: If you are not a participant in the discussion on that issue, but want to receive notifications on each update, subscribe to it.
-- **Disable**: If you are receiving notifications for updates to that issue but no longer want to receive them, unsubscribe from it.

 ## Notification events